Michael Jay Solomon: Foton Ventures

 Appointed Senior Advisor to Foton Ventures, an investment and asset management company focused on content, intellectual property and tech, offering their partners a unique opportunity for commercial success in media and entertainment.

 V Channels

 Appointed Senior Advisor to V Channels, a Los Angeles based company, distributing films in AVOD and YouTube platforms, currently exploring potential acquisitions.

 GFM Animation

-Appointed senior advisor to GFM Animation.
-This UK company has a successful virtual studio where high-quality animation content is co-produced and distributed.
+Appointed senior advisor to GFM Animation, a UK company that co-produces and distributes animation content aimed for family audiences.

 In April 2024 Solomon was instrumental in the formation of a partnership between GFM and Kartoon Studios, Inc. (now a senior advisor), the controlling partner of Stan Lee Universe, LLC., to develop, finance and produce five animated feature films featuring stories and characters created by comic-book legend Stan Lee.
 GFM has assembled a team of LA-based writers with previous experience of Marvel projects to develop scripts while working alongside Kartoon Studios and the GFM team in London, for presentation to distributors.